 The 2021 ACMC is a joint initiative with ENCATC, aiming to foster innovative and necessary conversations with the theme of REvisiting Borders. #ACMC21 aims to provide an engaging space for students and emerging professionals to explore, question, and discuss what borders mean in today’s world, especially within the arts and culture field.

 Participants are invited to deepen the conversation through other key themes:

 REsilience // REinterpret // REimagine

 We are pleased to welcome successful applicants from across the world who will deliver presentations, panel discussions, interactive workshops, poster presentations, artistic performances and networking sessions at ACMC 2021.
-Details coming soon!
+See the full event agenda below!